moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 and respond appropriately.

 This can be more resource intensive for the feature flag service.
-Depending on the frequency of polling it can also add time and unpredictability to the propogation of feature flag changes to cells.
+Depending on the frequency of polling it can also add time and unpredictability to the propagation of feature flag changes to cells.
 Increasing the frequency also increases the resource usage for the FF service.